Let’s conclude our response to WLC.

 WLC is a professor at Biola’s Talbot School of Theology, and Talbot gets its accreditation from the Association of Theological Schools (ATS).
 This makes Talbot answerable to the ATS policy guidelines on “Academic Freedom and Tenure.”
 While this policy accepts doctrinal statements (“specific confessional adherence”), it also demands, “No confessional standard obviates the requirement for responsible liberty of conscience in the Jewish or the Christian community or the practice of the highest ideals of academic freedom.”

 It also requires tenure.
-“The provision for appointment on indefinite tenure is one way in which institutions safeguard their faculties’ freedom to teach, to inquire, and to organize their academic programs.
-It is not intended to confer personal privilege.”
+“The provision for appointment on indefinite tenure is one way in which institutions safeguard their faculties’ freedom to teach, to inquire, and to organize their academic programs.”

 Given that this is an accreditation association for theology schools, there are presumably interpretations or loopholes that allow binding doctrinal statements.
 Nevertheless, this is a lot more respect for academic freedom than WLC seemed interested in defending or even acknowledging.

 Freedom to change one’s mind is an essential right in any institution.
-It’s a foundational concept in the academic freedom that reigns in the Ivy League colleges that WLC himself points to with admiration.
+It’s a foundational concept in the academic freedom that reigns in the Ivy League colleges that WLC himself admires.

 WLC’s unhelpful response is to say that it doesn’t bother him that there are constraints.
 They don’t get in his way.
 He doesn’t need to change his mind.
 But if they hobble your life . . . well then it sucks to be you.